Below you can find a list of all fourth year modules. Some modules in this year are optional.

 This module explores a range of advanced engineering design approaches to enable the quantification of parameters in the design process.
-Students will learn to use computer aided engineering tools.
-At the end of the course, students will be able to understand assessments of uncertainty in parameters including advanced assessment of tolerance stack up on parameters, modelling of ergonomic function, six sigma engineering design, people flows, interface design modelling and assessment, extreme user modelling and system design principles and modelling.
+Use of computer aided engineering tools.
+Assessment of uncertainty in parameters including advanced assessment of tolerance stack up on parameters.
+Modelling of ergonomic function.
+Six sigma engineering design.
+People flows.
+Interface design modelling and assessment.
+Extreme user modelling.
+System design principles and modelling.

 Enterprise Roll Out